wgx/blog.willgrant.org/_posts/2018-07-31-dont-join-the-dark-side.markdown

 date: 2018-07-31 00:00:00 -0000
 ---

-# #99: Don’t Join the Dark Side

-99: Don’t Join the Dark Side

 People check their smartphones *a lot*.

 One reason for this is that, in some way, it’s a kind of ‘gamble’.
 You check your phone and maybe there are no notifications or maybe there’s a ‘red blob’.